-Standard What this means What this might mean in practice Linked standards Criteria Criteria 10 Bereavement Su upport Service relating to bereavement support groups has been developed to ensure that groups have a benchmark against which to examine, improve and validate themselves.
-C10.10 are suitably trained to have awareness and understanding of bereavement and have experience of working with bereavement and with the organisations necessary to ensure that Evidence of appropriately trained and experienced personnel.
+Standard What this means What this might mean in practice Linked standards Criteria 10 Bereavement S upport Service relating to bereavement support groups has been developed to ensure that groups have a benchmark against which to examine, improve and validate themselves.
+C10.10 Relevant personnel are suitably trained to have awareness and understanding of bereavement and have experience of working with bereavement and with the organisations primary target group(s) One of the main concerns of the provision of bereavement support is that it may lead to the initial trauma being retriggered, indeed debriefing after trauma can be harmful.
+Evidence of appropriately trained and experienced personnel.
 Evidence of specialist training when working with specific groups.
-Evidence of continuing professional development in relation to the e.g. target group, bereavement etc. C2.1 C2.4 C3.7 C3.8 primary target group(s) those working in the field of bereavement support are appropriately trained.
-Evidence that theories and methodologies used are evidence based and reflect best practice both in relation
+Evidence of continuing professional development in relation to the e.g. target group, bereavement etc. Evidence that theories and methodologies used are evidence based and reflect best practice both in relation C2.1 C2.4 C3.7 C3.8